 This book does two things very well.
 The first is refute divine command morality (DCM).
 The other is challenge attempts to ‘rescue’ God’s goodness in biblical texts that ascribe God with commanding the slaughter of innocent people by claiming either God didn’t make these commands or that He didn’t mean them literally.

-Sagi and Statman seem to refute divine command morality (DCM).
-According to them DCM’s fatal flaw is arbitrariness.
+Regarding the first thing the book does very well, according to Sagi and Statman DCM’s fatal flaw is arbitrariness.
 If the immorality of torturing someone for fun has nothing to do with the physical pain it causes or the debasement of the victim, but everything to do with God happening to decide that it’s wrong, then morality is arbitrary.
 The authors point out that appealing to God’s love as a means of rescuing DCM doesn’t work; if love is what matters, why do we need God to determine torture for fun is wrong for it to be wrong?
 If love is what matters, why not appeal directly to love?
 DCM that ties the morality of divine commands to God’s love essentially makes God an unnecessary middleman on questions of morality.
-What they say is intuitively appealing, until you think about it in the context of the book and state of metaethics as a whole.

-Sagi and Statman seem to be moral realists.
+I’m knocking a star off because of the moral realist presuppositions.
+Sagi and Statman are moral realists.
 On p 36 they write there is no possible world where torturing people for fun is not immoral.
 They recapitulate on p 55 and add murder as an inconceivably not immoral action.
 Okay, but how do they know this?
 Sagi and Statman do not provide a robust metaethical realist theory of their own.
-Perhaps their metaethical theory suffers an arbitrariness problem just like DCM, if not worse.
+Perhaps their metaethical theory suffers an arbitrariness problem just like DCM does.